dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-team-foundation-server-for-web-deployment/creating-a-team-project-in-tfs.md

 ### Add Users to a Team Project

-Now that you&#x27;ve created the new team project, you can grant permissions to users to enable them to start adding and collaborating on content.
+Now that you've created the new team project, you can grant permissions to users to enable them to start adding and collaborating on content.

 **To add users to a team project**